Planting season in wisconsin

 Garden Calendar For May

 Zone 5: In Zone 5, which covers a large portion of southern Wisconsin, the best time to plant blueberries is in early spring or late fall.
 Beaver Dam, WI.To plant strawberries in Wisconsin, it is best to wait until the last frost date has passed, typically in late April to early May.
 Don’t plant them until the evenings stay well above freezing and the soil has warmed up.
-Another unique variety is Purple Passion, a purple variety of asparagus for the gardener looking for a unique crop.
+The ideal time to plant tulips is when the soil has cooled to 55 degrees Fahrenheit.